NuLink-network/docs/product/staking_Dapp.md

 ### Transaction Notification

 For all the above operation, the Dapp will send a corresponding transaction on BSC testnet.
 You can click the bell in the right up corner to view the notice list.
-And you can also click to see details of each transaction massage.
+And you can also click ’View details‘ to see details of each transaction massage.

  ![image](../miscellaneous/img/messages.png)

 ## Term Explaination in Dapp.